What majors/degrees can I have to apply?

 How long will it take to get my degree?

 One year.
 The 12-month (summer-fall-spring) program starts in May.

 What is the deadline to apply?

 Jan.
-15 for scholarship consideration and April 15 for priority review of online and paper applications.
+15 for scholarship consideration and April 15 for priority review of online applications.
 Applications are accepted through July 1.

 When do classes start?